shelleywong/CSCI567-Course-Materials/Syllabus.md

 Grades for this course will be relative.
 The students that do the best work will get an A, the students that don't do as well get a B, and so on.
 I will likely not be following at traditional percentage grades of 90% for an A, 80% for a B, etc., and I don't like to grade on a curve as if I applied blindly could result in grades actually being lowered if everyone is doing very well in the course.

-I will routinely post the grading spreadsheet (Link to come).
 If you are not happy with a grade, talk to me immediately.
 If you do not talk to me within a week of the posting of a grade, I will assume you think the grade is fair and accurate, and you will lose your right to dispute the grade.

 ### Grade Category Percentages: